Skip to content

 Tiny Tapeout is a service that allows you to buy small tiles within a pre-built framework to fabricate a custom chip with your design at a very low cost.
 For this purpose, it uses OpenPDKs from SkyWaters, GlobalFoundries, and IHP through ChipIgnite, Wafer.Space, and IHP, resepctively.

-Follow the instructions in this link to create an HDL project.
+To get started, follow the instructions in this link to create an HDL project.
 Watch the YouTube video, it is very helpful.
-We will use the provided GF template in this tutorial, but you can adapt/modify it to the technology you are working with.
+We will use the provided GF template in this tutorial.
+Templates for other technologies are available at Tiny Tapeout.

-Tiny Tapeout interfaces with your project using a custom interface shown in the table and code below.
+Tiny Tapeout interfaces with your project using the custom interface shown in the table and code below.
 Code copied from https://github.com/TinyTapeout/ttihp-verilog-template/blob/main/src/project.v.

 User Pads Tiny Tapeout Framework Your Design